AlexField442/Sonic-2-Rewritten/README.md

 ## General
 * Revision 02 is now the only version compiled, however any advantages that REV00/REV01 had (visible debug objects and less padding) have been backported over.
 * V-blank routines are now called directly using a word-based jump, rather than a table.
+* Added the ability to change characters on the level select, just like in _Sonic 3 & Knuckles_.
 * Ending sequence can now be skipped by pressing Start.
 * Restored the original PLC queue speed from _Sonic 1_ (slightly improves load times).